decentralized-identity/trustdidweb-v03/spec/example.md

 ## `did:tdw` Example

-**THE EXAMPLES IN THIS CHAPTER ARE OUT OF DATE, PENDING AN IMPLEMENTATION OF VER.
-O.4 OF THE SPECIFICATION.**

-**See the [Change Log](#didtdw-version-changelog) for what has changed between these ver.
-0.3 examples, and the ver.
-0.4 specification.**

 The following shows the evolution of a `did:tdw` from inception through several versions, showing the DID, [[ref: DIDDoc]], [[ref: DID Log]], and some of the intermediate data structures.

-**The examples are aligned with version 0.3 of the `did:tdw` specification.**
+**The examples are aligned with version 0.4 of the `did:tdw` specification.**

 In some of the following examples the data for the [[ref: DID log entries]] is displayed as prettified JSON for readability.
 In the log itself, the JSON has all whitespace removed, and each line ends with a `CR`, per the [[ref: JSON Lines]] convention.

 ### DID Creation Data